Skip to main content

 3.3 Contract Value

 For purposes of this policy, Contract Value is determined based on the cumulative total dollar value of the University Contract over the entire term.
 For example, assume the University hires Ms. Smith to consult on a project.
-The University agrees to pay Ms. Smith $7,500 annually for certain consulting services and the Contract term starts August 1, 2016 and terminates July 31, 2019.
+The University agrees to pay Ms. Smith $7,500 annually for certain consulting services and the Contract term starts August 1, 2016, and terminates July 31, 2019.
 The total value of the Contract would be $7,500 times three (three years), or $22,500.
 Revenue Contracts and expense Contracts are treated the same for purposes of this policy.
-Although the University strongly disfavors Contracts that auto-renew indefinitely, in the event a University Contract renews indefinitely, such Contracts are treated as having an “indeterminate” value and must in all cases be routed through OGC and executed by the CFO.
+Although the University strongly disfavors Contracts that auto-renew indefinitely, in the event a University Contract renews indefinitely, such Contracts are treated as having an “indeterminate” value and must in all cases be routed through OGC, with an estimated total spend, and Executed by the CFOO.

 3.4 Execute or Sign